beefoo/climate-wall-docs/_design/language.md

    |---|---|
    | ![Say more with less](../assets/solar-system-no.gif) | ![Say more with less](../assets/solar-system-yes.gif) |

-### Design language
+### Design patterns

-The following section will speak broadly to how we will communicate certain ideas using visuals, text, interaction, motion, and sound.
+The following section will speak broadly to how we will communicate certain ideas using graphics, color, images, text, interaction, motion, and sound.

+1. **Time graphs**
+    - Time is along the horizontal
+    - Amount is along the vertical
+    - Use color for emphasis
+    - Use plot to show measured data
+    - Use line to show trends
+    - Label only what is necessary to communicate message

+2. **Information on a globe or map**
+    - Use a globe when communicating localized information
+    - Use a map when illustrating global patterns
+    - Use color to communicate data values
+    - For interactive globes, label magnetic north and south with arrows to orient user
+    - Label equator to orient

+3. **Comparing data**
+    - Use color to differentiate data

+4. **Sliders**
+    - Use horizontal sliders to:
+        - Move through time
+        - Zoom in and out
+        - Change speed
+    - Use vertical sliders to change amount
+    - Use continuous sliders for many or continuous values
+    - Use incremental sliders to move through few discrete values

+5. **Dials**
+    - Use dials for long, scrolling content
+    - Use dials to move precisely

+6. **Track balls**
+    - Use track balls to rotate a globe

+7. **Buttons**
+    - Use buttons sparingly
+    - Use buttons to navigate through a set of unknown or variable length
+    - Use buttons for acceptance; alternatively, use a delay for implicit acceptance if possible